paulio11/P5-Pokebox/README.md

 ### Text

-Information fetched from PokéAPI contain Pokémon flavour and genus text.
+Information fetched from PokéAPI contains Pokémon flavour and genus text.
 This text along with the names of the Pokémon are the property of Nintendo / Creatures Inc / GAME FREAK inc.

 ### Images

-Images fetched from PokéAPI contain official game artwork and sprites taken directly from the Pokémon games.
+Images fetched from PokéAPI contains official game artwork and sprites taken directly from the Pokémon games.
 These assets are the property of Nintendo / Creatures Inc / GAME FREAK inc.

 ### Acknowledgements